scipy-2023-image-analysis/tutorial/tutorial/02_segmentation_and_measuring.md

 ### Exercise 0: play with the napari viewer

 - zoom with scroll, pan with click and drag
-- Try clicking on the 👁️ icon on each layer in the layer list to make them invisible or visible again
+- try clicking on the 👁️ icon on each layer in the layer list to make them invisible or visible again
-- Try alt-clicking on the icon: this makes every other layer invisible
+- try alt-clicking on the icon: this makes every other layer invisible
-- Try changing the opacity, colormap, or interpolation on a layer
+- try changing the opacity, colormap, or interpolation on a layer
 - try turning on "grid mode", from the group of buttons at the bottom-left of the viewer.
 - *select* the labels layer, click on the paintbrush tool, and tweak the segmentation where the two labels meet.